Weakly Supervised Label Learning Flows: Case Studies

 The training process is similar to traditional GAN training.
 The inverse flow $\mathbf{g}_{\mathbf{u},\mathbf{x}_p, \phi}$ can be roughly seen as the generator.
-In training, we train the flow to optimize Equation~\ref{eq:point_cloud_obj} and the discriminator to optimize Equation~\ref{eq:gan_dis_obj}, alternatively.
+In training, we train the flow to optimize Eq.~\ref{eq:point_cloud_obj} and the discriminator to optimize Eq.~\ref{eq:gan_dis_obj}, alternatively.

-\section{RELATED WORK}
+\section{Related Work}

 In this section, we introduce the research that most related to our work.